lucygilbert/bitmask_enum/README.md

 This method will be created once on the instance.

 The method returns a hash with the flags as keys and their current settings as values.
-The keys can be strings or symbols depending on which you used for the enum definition.
+The keys will be symbols.

 **Return value:** `hash` - hash with flags as keys and their current settings as values.
 E.g. `{ flag_one: true, flag_two: false }`